-- Limited Priority Pass Select membership: You’ll get 10 free visits to Priority Pass airport lounges and restaurants, with a $32 fee per person after that.
+- Limited Priority Pass Select membership: You’ll get 10 free visits to Priority Pass airport lounges, with a $32 fee per person after that.

 - Complimentary ShopRunner membership: Get a free membership to ShopRunner, which entitles you to free two-day shipping and returns at a selection of online retailers, like AutoZone, Express, and Newegg.

 - Amex Offers: Receive exclusive discounts at a selection of merchants, including Sam’s Club and Pier 1 Imports.

 - Shopping and travel protections: Get extra benefits like Purchase Protection, a Global Assist Hotline, and a Baggage Insurance Plan, among others.

 The Hilton Honors Surpass Card costs $95 per year and has no foreign transaction fees (Rates & Fees).

 In that sense it’s just like the Premium Rewards card, but the downside is that American Express cards aren’t accepted very widely in countries outside the U.S. So if you’ll be traveling abroad you’ll be better off with the Bank of America card, which is a Visa (and Visa cards are accepted pretty much everywhere credit cards are accepted).